Choose from six spectacular places to stay near Drayton Manor.

 With a coffee shop, tearoom and even its own fish and chip shop Drayton Manor has something to tickle even the fussiest ester’s taste buds and there are plenty of benches and picnic spots dotted around if you bring your own picnic.

-Guests staying at hot tub lodges near Drayton Manor will not be disappointed with a family day out to this outstanding theme park.
+Guests staying near Drayton Manor will not be disappointed with a family day out to this outstanding theme park.
 Book tickets online to keep costs down and look out for special 2 for 1 entry offers in the media.

 With a full programme of events and live shows Drayton Manor really does offer the ultimate family day out in Central England.